Autoresize plugin

 });

-Note: If you set the option resize to false the resize handle will be disabled and a user will not be able to resize the editor (by manual dragging).
+If the resize option is set to false the resize handle will be disabled and a user will not be able to resize the editor (by manual dragging).
 Note that resize defaults to false when the autoresize plugin is enabled.

 min_height